rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-instagram/index.markdown

 ` dpkg -l | egrep '(imagemagick | libmagick9-dev | php5-imagick)' `  depending on your server configuration.

-You will see an output like this:
+You will see output as follows:
 [![Packages installed](https://rtcamp.com/wp-content/uploads/2013/06/Selection_020-620x137.png)](https://rtcamp.com/wp-content/uploads/2013/06/Selection_020.png)

 If those packages are installed, then you need to add this line in server's **php.ini** file:

 ` extension=imagick.so `

 If not, then install the missing packages.

 Restart php on your server.
 Everything will work fine with Instagram add-on.